koribot/kunsul/README.md

 kunsul.log("hello, world")

 // for cjs
-globalThis.KUNSUL_DEBUG = true; // you can toggle this in your build tool const kunsul = require('kunsul');
+globalThis.KUNSUL_IGNORE_IN_BUILD = true; // you can toggle this in your build tool by default kunsul shows all logs const kunsul = require('kunsul');
 kunsul.log('CommonJS log test');